Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-There is a medium level risk across the supply chain for bandages and dressings.
+There is a medium level of risk across the supply chain for bandages and dressings.
 One crucial factor contributing to this risk level is the moderate to high volatility of raw materials, such as cotton, chemicals and allied products, and plastic materials and resin.
-This volatility affects both first-tier and second-tier...
+This volatility affects both first tier...
 Subscribe to learn more.